 There is a list of possible vendor cable-type settings available from the Cable type drop-down menu.
-Set the Cable type value according to the type of cable you are using to connect to the programmable device.
+A umrbus setting is also available to setup UMRBus communications between the host and the HAPS® board system (see UMRBus Communications Interface, on page 98).
+Set Cable type value according to the type of cable you are using to connect to the programmable device.

 Adjust the port setting based on the port where the communication cable is connected.
 Most often, lpt1 is the correct setting for parallel ports.

-♀ +ख़+ख़ ≊^ ≊^ Sample Mode: normal Cross trigger mode: disabled Run Communication settings Cable type: Microsemi_BuiltinJTAG Port settings Show chain Comm check Instrumentation settings
+• 🐼 🐼 Sample Mode: normal Cross trigger mode: disabled Run Communication settings Cable type: umrbus Port settings Show chain Comm check